sourabh-pandav/sourabh-pandav/README.md

 # Sourabh Pandav

 Hey!
 I'm Sourabh 👋. <br>Welcome to my GitHub profile where I showcase my work and projects.
-I'm an Aspiring Financial Analyst with a knack for identifying the right problem before finding a solution.
+I'm an Analyst at BlackRock with a knack for identifying the right problem before finding a solution.
 I'm all about empathy and thrive on creating user-centered solutions using my technical and business acumen.
 I'm actively looking for full-time positions, so feel free to reach out if you're interested in collaborating.

 🎓 **MS in Finance** from Stevens Institute of Technology, Hoboken, NJ (May 2023)
 <br>🏠 **Location:** Jersey City, NJ